MarcusCemes/image-processing-pipeline/README.md

 }
 ```

-If you want global access from any working directory, add the `-g` flag during the NPM installation for the full CLI companion tool:
+If you want global access from any working directory, add the `-g` global flag during the NPM installation for the full CLI companion tool:

 ```sh
 $ npm i -g -D responsive-image-builder